carpentries-incubator/lc-litsearchr/_episodes/13-developing-and-importing-a-naive-search.md

 > comparator in the search terms.
 {: .checklist}

+> ## Think-Pair-Share: Pros and Cons of automation
+> Think about the steps of a systematic review.
+What steps of the review process could benefit from automation?
+Are there
+> any negative impacts to automating parts of the systematic review process?
+Share your thoughts with a partner, and then
+> share with the rest of the group.
+{: .callout}

 ## Importing and deduplicating naive search results

 Normally once you have developed a naive search string, you would run the search in 2-3 databases appropriate for the topic and download the results in .ris or .bib format.
 You should make a note of which databases you searched, how many hits you got in each database, and any constraints you placed on the search for reproducibility.